 This project was funded through the 2020 United States Mexico Canada Agreement (USMCA) Implementation Act (P.L.
 116-113), which provided the NOAA Marine Debris Program funding to prevent and reduce marine debris in the North American region.
 Chapter 24 of the USMCA includes specific environmental goals that highlight the need to take action to prevent and reduce marine debris, including plastic litter and microplastics, in order to preserve human health and marine and coastal ecosystems, prevent the loss of biodiversity, and mitigate the costs and impacts of marine debris.
 This project was awarded competitively and meets the environment goals of the USMCA by promoting waste infrastructure and capturing marine debris across the Great Lakes region in the United States and Canada.

-The Council of the Great Lakes Region is working to prevent and reduce plastic debris by expanding the Great Lakes Plastic Cleanup program and launching a new binational Great Lakes Circular Economy Partnership to help the Great Lakes create a circular economy.
+The Council of the Great Lakes Region prevented and reduced plastic debris by expanding the Great Lakes Plastic Cleanup program and launching a new binational Great Lakes Circular Economy Partnership.

 Type of Project: North America Marine Debris Prevention and Removal